Buying your first investment property is a milestone to be proud of. What matters now, is that you get the most from your investment.

 Get the lease right at the start of the tenancy, and you can avoid unexpected – and unwanted – expenses further down the line.

-For rental properties in popular locations, even minor cosmetic enhancements can make a big difference to the tenant appeal of a property.
+For rental properties in popular locations, even minor cosmetic enhancements can make a big difference to tenant appeal.
 This can feed through to a higher rent return, as well as help the property attract a higher number of quality tenants.

 Speak to a property manager who understands the local area, and can help you make objective decisions about where money is best spent on your property.
 A well-informed property manager will be able to guide you on the features that are most in demand from tenants in your location.